jliu1999/Galvanize-DSI-Capstone-Project-2/README.md

 ## **Background**

 Breast cancer is a serious global health problem.
-Early detection is one of the key determinants for treatment and survival.
+Early detection is one of the key determinants for treatment and survival rate.
 For people diagnosed with breast cancer, evaluating the aggressiveness grade is critical.
-It is used to help predict your outcome and to help figure out what treatments might work best.
+It is used to help figure out what treatments might work best and predict the treatment outcome.
 Breast histopathology imaging is one of the techniques used for this purpose.
 Basically it is to collect tissue samples from the patient and scan 40x enlarged images for every patch of the sample using some kind of special microscope.
 Some patches are cancerous, some are not.
 The aggressiveness grade will be largely dependent on the number, size, and location of these cancerous patches.

 The dataset consist of 277,524 images from 279 patients who were diagnosed with breast cancer.
 I selected images from 100 patients which reduce the image numbers to about 100,000.